pa5aribu/uiplease/content/post/building-sliced-slideshow.md

 #### The sliced segments effect

 Alright, here's the interesting part.
-So originally the effect from <a href="http://jetlag.photos">jetlag.photos</a> is created with HTML Canvas.
+So originally the effect from <a href="http://jetlag.photos">jetlag.photos</a> was created with HTML Canvas.
 But I wanted to it with CSS.
 So how does it work?

 We generate a handful of segments (in our demo, it is 20 segments) and append them into the slide section.
 These segments are lined up so they look like a bunch of columns.
 We also set the width to be divided by 100 by the amount of segments.